 Observations from Agent Interactions

 When resuming a session after context compression, the user’s last message and its surrounding context are crucial.
 A summary alone can lose subtle information like “whether the user provided a token.”
-Important received information (private keys, tokens, authentication credentials) should be explicitly included in Session Handoff.
+Important received information (private keys, tokens, authentication details) should be explicitly included in Session Handoff.

 Deployment Status